MichaelCurrin/docsify-js-tutorial/docs/README.md

 This project is for you if you answer _yes_ to any of the following:

 - Are you new to making a docs site?
-- Tired of writing HTML/CSS/JS and just want to write docs using plain markdown?
+- Tired of writing HTML/CSS/JS and just want to write docs using plain Markdown?
-- Never heard of DocsifyJS?
+- What is DocsifyJS?
 - Want to add features and style to your DocsifyJS site?
 - Looking for a template which is based on real world use?
 - Can I make a build a docs site without having a build step?